-The following guidelines shall be complied with; howeverapply, provided the agent may modify, vary, or waive any guideline in Part I, Section 4, for a particular case, provided that it is consistent with County Code Section 7-200.
+The following guidelines shall be complied with; however, apply, provided the agent may modify, vary, or waive any guideline in Part I, Section 4, for a particular case. provided that such a modification, variation, or waiver is consistent with County Code Section 7-200.

-Per formatting guidelines from the County Attorney's Office, changing actions for others from "shall" to "must."
+[Per formatting guidelines from the County Attorney's Office, changing required actions from "shall" to "must."]

-Including language to allow minor changes that are consistent with the Code that improve administration.
+[Including language to allow minor changes that are consistent with the Code and improve administration.]